-When playing with your dog, you recently noticed that it’s suddenly smelling like a fish.
-This unexpected issue might put you out of your circumstance and make you confused.
+This unexpected issue might put you out of your circumstance and confuse you.

 Why does my dog smell like fish?

 If your dog has a fishy stench, its abdominal gland must be freed.
 The anal sacs are located on either side of the scrotum of your dog.
-These sacs contain an oily material that is excreted by your dog.
+These sacs contain an oily material that your dog excretes.
 Yeast Infection can also stink up your dog and result in a fish-like stench.

 Let’s take a look!

-4 Reason Why Your Dog Smells Like Fish
+4 Reasons Why Your Dog Smells Like Fish

 Let’s not wait anymore and dig into it!